garencheckley/podexp/README.md

 - Node.js/Express server
 - Deployed on Google Cloud Run
 - Interfaces with Google Cloud services (Firestore, Storage, Text-to-Speech)
-- Provides RESTful API endpoints for the frontend
+- Provides RESTful API endpoints for the frontend, protected by the email authentication system.

 ### Database
 - Google Cloud Firestore for storing podcast and episode data